Accessibility Testing Tutorial (A Complete Step By Step Guide)

 • Contrast ratio (“color contrast”).. etc.

 We can also determine the accessibility with the help of “Evaluation Tools”- to a certain extent.
-There are few things such as if the alt text is appropriately written for the image or not, cannot be fully evaluated but they are effective for the most part.
+There are few things such as whether the alt text is appropriately written for the image or not, cannot be fully evaluated but they are effective for the most part.

 Read Also => 30+ most popular web testing tools.